The Cultural Hub at Tom Davies Square — SudburyCIA

 Correction — May 2026

-An earlier version of this brief stated the total project cost as $90.2 million, arrived at by adding the federal contribution on top of the approved budget.
+An earlier version of this brief stated the total project cost as $90.2 million.
 Community member Mike Parent flagged this error.
-He was right.
 The total approved project budget is $65 million, of which $25.2 million comes from federal funding.
-This article has been corrected accordingly.
+Corrected accordingly.

 Correction — May 2026